The tragedy behind Italy's famous pasta dish

 Sarah Tilotta for CNN

-It is thought to have been invented in the town of Amatrice, in Lazio, Italy's central Italian region that's also home to Rome.
-While Rome is on the Mediterranean coast, however, Amatrice lies 90 miles northeast, closer to the Adriatic than the Med, in a basin in the Apennine mountains.
+It is thought to have been invented in the town of Amatrice, in Lazio, Italy's central region that's also home to Rome.
+While Rome is on the western side, however, Amatrice lies 90 miles northeast, closer to Italy's eastern coastline, in a basin in the Apennine mountains.

 It borders the Gran Sasso e Monti della Laga National Park, which sprawls across 150,000 hectares and three regions of central-southern Italy.
 The park is one of the largest protected areas in Europe, known for its golden eagles, brown bears and Europe's southernmost glacier.